skwp/dotfiles/README.md

 #### Git

- * fugitive - "a git wrapper so awesome, it should be illegal..".
-Try Gstatus and hit '-' to toggle files.
-Git 'd' to see a diff.
+ * fugitive - "a git wrapper so awesome, it should be illegal...".
+Try Gstatus and hit `-` to toggle files.
+Git `d` to see a diff.
 Learn more: http://vimcasts.org/blog/2011/05/the-fugitive-series/
  * extradite - use :Extradite to get a really great git log browser.
 Only works when you have a file open.
  * GitGrep - much better than the grep provided with fugitive; use :GitGrep or hit K to grep current word